magillus/dart_dime/README.md

-# dart_dime
+# Dime - Dependency Injection for dart

-Dime is dart Dependency Injection framework that works with DartVM and Flutter.
+Flexible API for dependency injection that is created to support Dart and Flutter.